 Peanuts are the leading cause of food-related anaphylaxis in the United States.
 The most important and most powerful peanut allergy survival skill you can learn is how to recognize and treat anaphylaxis.

 Anaphylaxis is a life-threatening allergic reaction.
-Much more than just sneezing or a few itchy hives, anaphylaxis can cause dangerous, life-threatening symptoms including a steep drop in blood pressure and swelling of the airways, both of which can cause damage to vital organs and prevent oxygen from reaching the brain.
+Much more than just sneezing or a few itchy hives, anaphylaxis can cause dangerous, life-threatening symptoms, including a steep drop in blood pressure and/or swelling of the airways, both of which can cause damage to vital organs and prevent oxygen from reaching the brain.